JIRA has not been the most favourable option for development teams in recent times. And there is no shortage of JIRA alternatives out there.

-VersionOne is an agile project management tool that supports Scaled Agile Framework (SAFe), enterprise scrum, and kanban.
-It is a great JIRA alternative solution if you are working at an enterprise company.
-In terms of functionalities and features, VersionOne has plenty of them to address a variety of software development models.
+VersionOne is an agile project management app that supports Scaled Agile Framework (SAFe), enterprise scrum, and kanban.
+It is a great alternative to JIRA solution if you are working at an enterprise company.
+In terms of functionalities and features, VersionOne has plenty of them to address a variety of software development models and team collaboration.

 This means, there will be a learning curve for your team to get up to speed and make the best use of it.